nfdi4objects/n4o-graph-importer/README.md

 [![Docker image](https://github.com/nfdi4objects/n4o-graph-importer/actions/workflows/docker.yml/badge.svg)](https://github.com/orgs/nfdi4objects/packages/container/package/n4o-graph-importer)
 [![Test](https://github.com/nfdi4objects/n4o-graph-importer/actions/workflows/test.yml/badge.svg)](https://github.com/nfdi4objects/n4o-graph-importer/actions/workflows/test.yml)

 This component imports RDF data of a collection or a terminology into the triple store of NFDI4Objects Knowledge Graph.
-The import consists of two steps:
+The import consists of three steps:

+1. **register**: metadata is retrieved and written to the triple store
-1. **receive**: data is copied into a **stage** directory where it is validated, filtered, and a report is generated.
+2. **receive**: data is copied into a **stage** directory where it is validated, filtered, and a report log is generated
 2. **load**: on success the processed data is loaded into the triple store

 See [n4o-graph](https://github.com/nfdi4objects/n4o-graph) for full documentation of system architecture with all components.